RePo: Language Models with Context Re-Positioning: Methods

 The current linear context organization, which assigns consecutive integer indices to tokens, overlooks the internal structure of tokens based on their relevance.
 For instance, this limitation leads to noticeable performance degradation in tasks involving long-distance dependencies \cite{hsiehruler}, a problem analogous to the high extraneous load issue in Cognitive Load Theory (CLT).

-The main goal of this work is to reduce the unnecessary cognitive cost raised by the oversimplified organization of the context, i.e., \textit{extraneous cognitive load}, thereby conserving the finite working memory capacity for beneficial \textit{germane load}, such as the attention mechanism.
+The main goal of this work is to reduce the unnecessary cost raised by the oversimplified organization of the context, i.e., \textit{extraneous cognitive load}, thereby conserving the finite working memory capacity for beneficial \textit{germane load}, such as the attention mechanism.
 To this end, we propose a context re-positioning (\implname) module $f_\phi: \mathbb{R}^{d} \rightarrow \mathbb{R}$, which is a light-weight neural network that assigns more appropriate positions of tokens, taking into account their relevance within a given context.
 The assigned positions by $f_\phi$ are defined in a continuous, non-linear space, and can thus be optimized jointly with LLMs when equipped with differentiable position encoding methods \cite{vaswani2017attention, su2024roformer, press2021train}.
 Notably, our \implname module $f_\phi$ is prior to position encoding, where the latter aims to map assigned positions into embeddings or biases.
+An illustration for \implname is shown in Figure \ref{fig:illustration}.